 With the entry of AirSial, the competition among the private airlines of the state has risen to quite an observable extent.
-However, what can give AirSial the competitive edge over the other airlines is its increased volume of flights that can achieve via its modification into a low cost carrier.
+However, what can give AirSial the competitive edge over the other airlines is its increased volume of flights which can achieve via its modification into a low-cost carrier.

 Read More: AirSial and its Potential as a Market Player

 Aero Asia International Airline was the first low-cost carrier in Pakistan.
 After ceasing its operations, none of the other airlines promoted the concept of a low-cost carrier truly.
 Hence, this is the appropriate time for AirSial to renovate this concept and earn a safe corner in the industry.